Recruiting and Inducting Staff

 - Role Profile Template

 - Generic Academic TL Role Profile

-- Reader Role Profile
+- Role Profile Academic Tutor

-- Professor Role Profile
+- Professor Role Profile (Research)

-- Academic Tutor Generic Role Profile
+- Associate Professor Role Profile (Research)

 You may find our Guidance for writing role profiles useful to refer to.
 It can help you pitch the content and requirements of job roles at an appropriate level.

 General recruitment and selection